 A release is a single (.config) file defining the variables:

-- BOOT_CONFIG: Path to the name of the project folder in boot_configs - ROOTFS_CONFIG: Should be Pynq-Z1-Wily
+- BOOT\CONFIG: Path to the name of the project folder in boot\configs - ROOTFS\CONFIG: Should be consistent with the OS to be installed on board (e.g. Pynq-Z1-Xenial).